 Celebrating a green Thanksgiving doesn’t necessarily mean raising your own organically-fed turkey in the backyard.
-You just need to make small changes to your holiday routines in order to make your Thanksgiving more sustainable.
+But you can make small changes to your holiday routines in order to make your Thanksgiving more sustainable.
 Here’s how.

 1. Plan Ahead

-Planning an elaborate meal for more than five guests can be quite the ordeal.
-Keeping tabs on your guest list, menu preferences and coordinating transportation alongside keeping up with your own life can leave little time for a thorough Thanksgiving preparation.
-This is one reason many people put Thanksgiving shopping off until the last day – and end up standing in endless lines.
+Planning an elaborate meal for more than five guests can be quite an ordeal.
+Keeping tabs on your guest list, menu preferences, and coordinating transportation alongside keeping up with your own life can leave little time for a thorough Thanksgiving preparation.
+This is one reason many people put Thanksgiving shopping off until the last day – and end up in long queues.

-If you want to avoid the Thanksgiving rush and put the best quality food on the table, planning ahead is key.
-Scout out your local farmers’ market the weekend before for all-natural organic ingredients to your family’s own favorite dishes.
-This is one surefire way to ensure you put on a sustainable celebration on your green Thanksgiving.
+If you want to put the best quality food on the table, planning ahead is key.
+Scout out your local farmers’ market the weekend before for sustainable, all-natural organic ingredients for your green Thanksgiving dinner.
 Special Thanksgiving farmers’ markets are also held in some areas up until Tuesday or Wednesday prior to Thanksgiving Thursday – have a look around to see if there’s one near you.

 2. Green Thanksgiving Shopping: Serve Organic Food

-Utopia’s tip: Gearing up for some heavy-duty Thanksgiving baking often involves giving your oven a scrub-down: Try our own Homemade Oven Cleaner – it will leave your oven sparkling clean, save you money and is a much safer option than conventional chemical-based methods.
+Utopia’s tip: Gearing up for some heavy-duty Thanksgiving baking may involve giving your oven a scrub-down before or after: Try our own Homemade Oven Cleaner – it will save you money and is a much safer option than conventional chemical-based methods.

 3. Green Thanksgiving: Choosing the Right Turkey